Navigator objectSupport in all current engines.

 To avoid introducing any more fingerprinting vectors, user agents should use the same list for the

-APIs defined in this function as for the HTTP `Accept-Language
+APIs defined in this function as for the HTTP `

 interface mixin NavigatorContentUtils {